 Given White Rock's land constraints, there are no opportunities for major commercial development outside of the Town Centre, but any increase in employment will be close to where people live due to White Rock's compact nature.
-Policy 7.3.1 calls for a focus on new commercial growth in the Town STRATEGY 2.1 - Promote land Centre, Lower Town Centre, and Waterfront Village land use designations, development patterns that support while the limited commercial growth supported in policy 7.4.3 for a diverse regional economy and Neighbourhood Commercial areas is intended to serve the local population. employment close to where people Areas within the Peace Arch Hospital and adjacent to it are encouraged to live redevelop with compatible medical-related commercial uses in Policy 8.7.1 and 8.7.2.
+Policy 7.3.1 calls for a focus on new commercial growth in the Town Centre, Lower Town Centre, and Waterfront Village land use designations, while the limited commercial growth supported in policy 7.4.3 for Neighbourhood Commercial areas is intended to serve the local population.
+Areas within the Peace Arch Hospital and adjacent to it are encouraged to redevelop with compatible medical-related commercial uses in Policy 8.7.1 and 8.7.2.
 Objective 9.1 promotes offices development within the Town Centre as the primary employment hub, and Policy 14.4.1 calls for the City to protect the commercial land base from conversion to non-employment uses, and to allow home occupations.

-STRATEGY 2.2 - Protect the supply of industrial land Not applicable in the City of White Rock; there are no Industrial areas.
+STRATEGY 2.2 - Protect the supply of industrial land

+Not applicable in the City of White Rock; there are no Industrial areas.

-STRATEGY 2.3 - Protect the supply There are no Agricultural areas within the City of White Rock, however the of agricultural land and promote Official Community Plan does support urban agriculture as well as related agricultural viability with an activities such as food processing, food sales, and nutrient recovery in policies emphasis on food production 18.4.1 to 18.4.5.
+STRATEGY 2.3 - Protect the supply of agricultural land and emphasis on food production

+There are no Agricultural areas within the City of White Rock, however the Official Community Plan does support urban agriculture as well as related promote agricultural viability with an activities such as food processing, food sales, and nutrient recovery in policies 18.4.1 to 18.4.5.